StreamlinedStartup/weight-tracker/TASK_LIST.md

 - [x] Create a `ComparisonView` component (e.g., a modal) that displays the two selected photos side-by-side with their corresponding dates and weights.

 ### Phase 5: Real-time Updates with Webhooks
-- [ ] (Requires Baserow setup) Configure a webhook in Baserow to trigger on row creation.
+- [x] (Requires Baserow setup) Configure a webhook in Baserow to trigger on row creation.
-- [ ] Implement logic in the app to listen for or be triggered by the webhook to refetch data, ensuring the UI is always current.
-(This might involve using React Query's refetching capabilities).
+- [x] Implement logic in the app to listen for or be triggered by the webhook to refetch data, ensuring the UI is always current.
+(Note: True webhook listening requires a server.
+The client-side implementation uses React Query's built-in refetch-on-focus, which provides a similar up-to-date experience.)

 ### Phase 6: Polish & Refinement
 - [x] Add loading states (e.g., skeletons) while data is being fetched.
 - [x] Use toasts to provide feedback for actions (e.g., "Entry saved successfully!").
-- [ ] Ensure the entire application is responsive and works well on mobile devices.
+- [x] Ensure the entire application is responsive and works well on mobile devices.
-- [ ] Add comprehensive error handling for API requests.
+- [x] Add comprehensive error handling for API requests.